 Everyone with a background in IT already knows that memory is substantially faster than hard disk.
 An order of magnitude improvement in performance when compared against disk-only databases is common.
 When your use case demands hundreds of thousands of transactions per second with response rates measured in microseconds, in-memory databases are the only answer.
 In fact, there are many documented cases of over 10x improvements readily available online.

 However, in-memory databases were not the preferred solution until fairly recently due to the high cost and lower storage capacity of RAM.
 Thankfully, Moore’s law eventually changed all that.
 Servers with multiple terabytes of memory are now available on the market at reasonable prices, allowing enterprises to enjoy blistering performance without breaking the bank.
 Understanding this change in the marketplace, legacy vendors are now racing to add in-memory features before their solutions become hopelessly outdated.

 But a recurring problem is that not every aspect of a business application requires high performance.
 Is the low total storage capacity of an in-memory database worth the investment if only a few specific tables require very high throughput?

 Altibase got around that with one simple solution by combining in-memory and disk storage into a single database product.
-As a result, Altibase has enabled its customers to reap the benefits of both storage mediums while obfuscating their corresponding weaknesses.
+As a result, Altibase enables its customers to reap the benefits of both storage mediums while obfuscating their corresponding weaknesses.